Do you want to improve engagement but are not sure where to start? Start with appreciation and watch engagement soar.

 How do you increase appreciation in the workplace?

-The authors suggest that you use the language of appreciation most valued by your employees.
+The authors suggest you use the language of appreciation most valued by your employees.
 For example, if someone on your team prefers gifts, giving them a gift card or flowers will make them feel appreciated.
 If another person values acts of service, do something to show how much you appreciate their hard work.
 You can also get creative with gestures like writing a thank you note or sending a text message that says “Thank You.”

 Is it appropriate to use physical touch in the workplace?

 You can show appreciation for employee engagement in their work by giving them recognition.
-Give the employees a verbal thank you or email them acknowledging their work ethic and dedication to doing well at their job.
+Give the employees a verbal thank you or email them acknowledging their work ethic and dedication to doing well at work.
 Another way is offering incentives like gift cards, bonuses, extra time off from work, etc.

 What role does positive feedback play in an actively caring culture?